AdamArena/LUNA/HowToUseGithub.md

 once you have done some code (typically completed a feature), you will need to commit it to the branch.
 Do this by going to the source control tab and under the first menu it will show you all your changes.
 To commit these changes if you are satisfied you need to add a commit message and then press commit.
-This will write all of the changes to the repository.
+This will prepare all the changes for pushing and will write the LOCAL repository on your machine.
+To get these cahnges to the GitHub you need to push them, this is done by pressing the push button under the brances menu in the source control tab.
+It shoould look like a little arrow next to your commit.
 Notes:
 - it will ask you about staging commits.
 Stagin a file is basically confirming you want to commit it, if there are files you forgot to stage but want them commited press the yes button